jay-arora31/Loan-Management-System/README.md

 ![image](https://github.com/jay-arora31/Loan-Management-System/assets/68243425/4f0a18d8-0de5-42e7-8ab7-7fc5551b9502)

-If i try to make payment again it will check in backend is there any emi due if not it will send this message
+If I try to make payment again, it will check in backend if there any emi due.
+If not, it will send below message
 ![image](https://github.com/jay-arora31/Loan-Management-System/assets/68243425/737930bf-4735-454e-b849-05769f615b53)